 On the other hand, aluminum is prone to galvanic corrosion.
 This type of damage can be prevented by maintaining your boat well.
 But if your boat faces heavy rainfalls frequently, the rate of water damage increases dramatically.

 These large molecules become trapped within the laminate.
-These higher concentrate acidic molecules attract lower concentrate water molecules, which builds up pressure that leads to blister formation.
+These higher concentrated acidic molecules attract lower concentrated water molecules, which builds up pressure that leads to blister formation.
 Blisters can expand over time and ultimately result in cracking and breakage of fiberglass hulls.

 In the case of aluminum boats, a layer of paint keeps the aluminum safe from corrosion.
 But, rain can peel off the boat’s paint, which exposes aluminum alloy beneath, making it prone to corrosion.